granek/aimhii/README.rst

 For details see the project website http://granek.bitbucket.org/projects/aimhii/

+Changes in v0.5.4: Added --plot option to aimhii and shifted a few remaining "prints" to logging

-Changes since v0.5.2: Shifted debugging prints to logging and added scripts for generating synthetic sequences Changes since v0.5.1: Lowered pysam version requirement to allow installation using apt-get in Debian v8.
+Changes in v0.5.3: Shifted debugging prints to logging and added scripts for generating synthetic sequences

+Changes in v0.5.2: Lowered pysam version requirement to allow installation using apt-get in Debian v8.

-Changes since v0.5.0: Fixed problem with missing DESCRIPTION.rst.
+Changes in v0.5.1: Fixed problem with missing DESCRIPTION.rst.